Shiv2k3/EZIndex/README.md

 }
 ```
 <h3>How is the total number of nodes on the sphere surface calculated?</h3>

 It sound complex, but layers simply means the number of vertical layers/rings of nodes on the sphere surface.
 The math behind it is complex and understanding it isn't required for usage, but for a 10 layer sphere surface, there are exactly 102 nodes, 1 north pole node (index 0), 1 south pole node (index 101), and 50 in each hemisphere (index [1, 100]).
 The count of nodes in each layer moving towards the equator has 4 more than the previous layer, not including the poles. <br/>

-Here is a visual example of this method: https://www.shadertoy.com/view/NtKyWV. <br/>
+Here is a visual example of this method in shader toy: https://www.shadertoy.com/view/NtKyWV. <br/>

 ![10 layer based sphere](Images/10layers.png)

 <h2>Inverse Hashing</h2>